pavithrarani/pavithrarani.github.io/README.md

 ### Social awareness programs interested in
 - Beach Clean up
-- Kids education(both Girl & boys)
+- Children Education

 ### Personal strengths
 * Do what you want to do for your own sake, not to impress others.
 * Talk to a person such a way , make him realise his own strengths.
 * Always love your life and keep exploring.
-* I can teach better now, I was once a lecturer in -[P A College] (https://pace.edu.in/)
+* Good Teaching skill, two years of experience as a B.E lecturer -[P A College] (https://pace.edu.in/)